Apartment Fire Incident

 The MPS approach to testing fireground command skills is the premier model in use today.
-In designing our various fireground scenarios, our goal was to develop realistic simulations in a way that would ensure highly standardized, fair, objective scoring of candidate responses.
-The Apartment Fire consists of two parts, which correspond to two phases of the incident.
+In designing the apartment fire scenario, our goal was to develop a realistic simulation that would permit reliable and fair scoring of candidate responses by oral panel members.
+The interview consists of two parts, which correspond to two phases of the incident.
 Candidates for first-level supervisory positions take Phase I only; candidates for higher level jobs take both.
 Pictures and diagrams are provided, along with a listing of all on scene equipment and personnel.
 Candidates play the role of the Incident Commander.
-During each phase, the time at which various events take place, including incoming reports by fire fighters or officers, is listed.
-Candidates must review the available information and determine the actions they would take, including all orders they would give.
+During each phase of the interview, the interview panel members inform candidates of each event that occurs, including incoming reports by fire fighters or officers, and candidates must immediately tell panel members what orders they would give or actions they would take.
+In addition, other questions regarding strategy and tactics are asked at key points.

 POSITIONS USED FOR?

-The Apartment Fire consists of two phases.
+The interview consists of two phases.
 Use Phase I for first-level supervisors (i.e. fire lieutenant or captain).
 Use both phases for battalion chiefs or higher ranks.

 >>>>• Fire Lieutenant or Captain (Phase I only)